 In the first article of this series, we examined God’s original intentions for mankind concerning wealth as well as the biblical accounts of some “fathers of our faith” who were fabulously wealthy and what God had to say — or equally importantly, not say — about them and their money.
 The last person we covered was Solomon, the man primarily responsible for penning the Book of Proverbs as well as the Book of Ecclesiastes.
 In this article, we will tackle these two OT books plus the Book of Psalms and take a brief dip into the Book of Joshua.

 Proverbs is an amazing book because it is a book of applied wisdom.
 It covers everything from the importance of wisdom itself to applications of wisdom in areas ranging from child-rearing to marriage to work ethic to the power of our words, but — most of all — finances.

-Even if you discounted or even completely threw out everything else I had to say in my previous article while wholeheartedly embracing and practicing what Proverbs has to say about money, you will prosper financially!
-One of the most important ways of doing this is finding everything that Proverbs says, “leads to poverty” and then not doing them!
+Even if you discounted or even completely threw out everything else I have to say in every article in this series while wholeheartedly embracing and practicing what Proverbs has to say about money, you will prosper financially!
+One of the most important ways of doing this is finding everything that Proverbs says “leads to poverty” and then not doing them!

 Humorous?
 Yes, but absolutely true!

 So let’s see what Proverbs has to say about what leads to wealth and what leads to poverty.
 Moving from the front of the book towards the back, we read the following:

 My son, if you become surety for your friend, if you have shaken hands in pledge for a stranger, you are snared by the words of your mouth; you are taken by the words of your mouth.
 So do this, my son, and deliver yourself; for you have come into the hand of your friend: go and humble yourself; plead with your friend.
 Give no sleep to your eyes, nor slumber to your eyelids.
 Deliver yourself like a gazelle from the hand of the hunter, and like a bird from the hand of the fowler. — Proverbs 6:1-5